Domain sweep

 After generation, the candidate list moves into bulk WHOIS without running a query automatically.
 That pause matters because a domain sweep can create hundreds of options.
 Users can review the generated domains, trim the list, then run bulk WHOIS only when the candidate set is intentional.

-When domain sweeping is useful
+When a domain sweep is useful

-Scan short pinyin, initials, and number patterns before registering Chinese-friendly brand names.
+Run a direct domain sweep across short pinyin, initials, and number patterns before registering Chinese-friendly brand names.

-Attach product prefixes such as ai, get, or try to a private dictionary of category words.
+Use a combinatorial domain sweep to attach product prefixes such as ai, get, or try to a private dictionary of category words.

 Compare .com, .ai, .io, .app, and regional suffixes before moving into bulk WHOIS evidence.

-How QName keeps a domain sweep clean
+How QName AI keeps a domain sweep clean

 A useful domain sweep tool is not just a Cartesian product of every possible string.
-QName normalizes each prefix and dictionary entry into a domain-safe label, removes duplicate labels, lowercases the list, and trims edge hyphens before any suffix is attached.
+QName AI normalizes each prefix and dictionary entry into a domain-safe label, removes duplicate labels, lowercases the list, and trims edge hyphens before any suffix is attached.
 That keeps the generated domains readable and reduces noisy failures later in bulk WHOIS.

 The order of the output is predictable: prefixes first, dictionary words second, suffixes third.
-If the prefix box is empty, QName uses an empty prefix and scans the dictionary words directly.
+If the prefix box is empty, QName AI uses an empty prefix and scans the dictionary words directly.
 If the suffix box contains .com, ai, and co.uk, those suffixes are normalized into the same sweep run, so a team can compare common startup endings and regional endings together.

 The 1000-domain handoff limit mirrors the bulk WHOIS checker.
 It gives a generous batch for a naming session while still keeping the browser responsive.
-When a sweep creates more than 1000 combinations, QName shows the original combination count and sends only the first 1000 candidates forward for review.
+When a domain sweep creates more than 1000 combinations, QName AI shows the original combination count and sends only the first 1000 candidates forward for review.

 After the domain sweep, before bulk WHOIS